 The relief the class plaintiffs seek does not further illuminate whether their claims are essentially contractual.
 In Megapulse, we held the action was not founded upon a contract in part because the plaintiffs sought no specific performance of the contract and no damages, 672 F.2d at 969, presumably because specific performance is an explicitly contractual remedy and because "damages are a prototypical contract remedy," A & S Council Oil Co. v.
 Lader, 56 F.3d 234, 240 (D.C.
 Cir.
 1995).
-Here, the class plaintiffs seek a declaration that Treasury breached its fiduciary duties and an award of "compensatory damages" in favor of the Companies. forms of relief are not specific to actions that sound in contract, cf. Spectrum Leasing Corp. v.
+Here, the class plaintiffs seek a declaration that Treasury breached its fiduciary duties and an award of "compensatory damages" in favor of the Companies.
+These forms of relief are not specific to actions that sound in contract, cf. Spectrum Leasing Corp. v.
 United States, 764 F.2d 891, 894-95 (D.C.
 Cir.
-1985) (concluding a claim was essentially contractual in part because the relief sought amounted to "the classic contractual remedy of specific performance"), and any relief would not be determined by reference to the terms of the contract, cf. Albrecht, 357 F.3d at 69 (concluding a claim was essentially contractual in part because a contract would "determine whether the relief sought . . . is available").
-The plaintiffs also seek rescission with respect to their claim
+1985) (concluding a claim was essentially contractual in part because the relief sought amounted to "the classic contractual remedy of specific performance"), and any relief would not be determined by reference to the terms of the contract, cf. Albrecht, 357 F.3d at 69 (concluding a claim was essentially contractual in part because a contract would "determine whether the relief sought ... is available").20 The plaintiffs also seek rescission with respect to their claim regarding Fannie Mae.
+This plea does not render the claim essentially contractual even though rescission is typically a remedy for breach of contract because there is no question that any breach of contract claim would concern the Purchase Agreement and the class plaintiffs seek rescission of only the Third Amendment.
+In sum, the Tucker Act does not "impliedly forbid[]" us from awarding relief against Treasury based on the waiver of immunity in § 702 because the class plaintiffs' claims are not founded upon a contract.

-&lt;sup>20 The class plaintiffs also request "disgorgement" in favor of the Companies, but they do not explain further what measure of relief they seek and on appeal they appear to characterize the plea as one for damages.
+The class plaintiffs also request "disgorgement" in favor of the Companies, but they do not explain further what measure of relief they seek and on appeal they appear to characterize the plea as one for damages.
 We do not take the class plaintiffs to seek more than restitution of the dividends paid to Treasury pursuant to the Third Amendment and in excess of the 10% dividend, because they have not alleged that Treasury has otherwise profited from its execution of the Third Amendment.
 Restitution of the benefits conferred by a plaintiff is not specific to claims for breach of contract, 1 DAN B. DOBBS, LAW OF REMEDIES § 4.1(1), pp. 552-53 (2d ed.
 1993), so the plea for disgorgement does not alter our analysis.